dahga/Little-Bits/README.md

 1. Clock count-down with each calendar event.
 2. Account log in is required for user access since its a public site.
-3. Scroll through the months indivually.
+3. User can scroll through the months indivually within the calendar.
 4. Alerts can be scheduled as user request time frame.
-5. Users should be able to delete the account.
+5. Users should be able to delete calendar events and make changes to them.
+6. User can delete there account as they choose.

 ### Non-Functional

 1. Every request should be less than 200ms.
+2. The webpage should be capable enough to handle 20 million users without it affecting its performance.
+3. The webpage should be accessible from multiple devices with the same user login.

 ### Non- Requirements
 1. Requires an active internet connection at all times.